mojofunk/mojofunk.github.io/_posts/2015-05-20-blog-configuration.md

 <!--more-->

-T preview the blog locally you need to install jekyll, I followed the setup instructions on [using jekyll with pages]( https://help.github.com/articles/using-jekyll-with-pages) and used [bundler](http://bundler.io) as suggested by the instructions so that the
+To preview the blog locally you need to install jekyll, I followed the setup instructions on [using jekyll with pages]( https://help.github.com/articles/using-jekyll-with-pages) and used [bundler](http://bundler.io) as suggested by the instructions so that the